-The placenta is a temporary organ that attaches itself to the uterus and to the baby’s umbilical cord.
-It’s through the placenta that the growing fetus is able to get oxygen and nutrients from the mother.
+The placenta is a temporary organ that attaches itself to the uterus and to the fetus’s umbilical cord.
+It’s through the placenta that the growing fetus is able to get oxygen and nutrients.

-The placenta develops wherever the fertilized egg embeds itself in your womb (or uterus):
+The placenta develops wherever the fertilized egg embeds itself in your uterus:

-- anterior position (on the front wall of your womb, closest to the belly)
+- Anterior position — on the front wall of your uterus, closest to the belly

-- posterior position (on the back wall of your womb, closest to the spine)
+- Posterior position — on the back wall of your uterus, closest to the spine

-- fundal position (on the top wall of your womb)
+- Fundal position — on the top wall of your uterus

-- lateral position (on the right or left side of your womb)
+- Lateral position — on the right or left side of your uterus